modenero/telr/README.md

-# Telr
+# TΞLR

 ### https://telr.io

-Telr is your personal Concierge to everything a business needs to do Crypto.
+TΞLR is your personal Concierge to everything a business needs to do Crypto.